Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: Methodology

 In traditional PE methods, for a signal of duration $\tau$, the frequency resolution is fixed at $\Delta f = \tau^{-1}$, with the total number of samples given by $N = (f_{\text{max}}-f_{\min})\tau$.
 The amount of time, $t$, an inspiral signal spends at frequency, $f$, is given by \citep{Chirping}

-where $\mathcal{M}$ is the chirp mass of the source object.
-Therefore, using a uniform frequency grid will end up with certain parts of the signal being oversampled. multibanding takes advantage of this by having the frequency resolution be dependent on the frequency itself.
+where $\mathcal{M}_c$ is the chirp mass of the source object.
+From this equation, we find that a majority of the waveforms cycles occur at lower frequencies.
+Therefore, using a uniform frequency grid will result in certain parts of the signal being oversampled.
+Multibanding takes advantage of this by having the frequency resolution be dependent on the frequency itself.
 More specifically, the full frequency range is split into multiple bands, each of which has different but uniform frequency resolutions.
 A visual representation of this can be found in Figure \ref{figMB}.
-For this work, we construct multibands using the following structure, built on the base frequency spacing $\mathrm{d}f_0 = 1/\tau$,
+For this work, we construct multibands using the following structure, built on the base frequency spacing $\Delta f_0 = 1/\tau$,

+The frequency spacing increases by a scaling factor of 2 between successive bands.
+We experimented with greater scaling factors, which led to notable decreases in the likelihood error.
+We thus found the $2^n$ scale to be the best balance between waveform reconstruction accuracy and construction efficiency.

-\subsection{Implementing multiBanding in ROQ Construction}
+\subsection{Implementing Multibanding in ROQ Construction}

-For this work, we apply multibanding only during ROQ basis greedy search and does not affect the final likelihood evaluation.
+For this work, we implement multibanded waveforms solely during the ROQ greedy basis search stage.
+The final likelihood evaluations remain unchanged compared to the standard ROQ method.
+The modified method is given here:

-\begin{enumerate} \item The first stage involves generating the multibanded frequency array.
-A key detail is that the same chosen multibanded array must be used for all waveforms across the whole parameter range, for which the ROQs will be built. \item The next step is to generate the training dataset as usual.
-Each data point consists of a set of parameter values, $\vec{\theta}_i$, which represent a waveform found within the desired parameter range. \item The PyROQ reduced basis search algorithm, as found in \cite{PyROQ}, is performed.
-The difference is that the training waveforms are evaluated using the multibanded frequency array.
-The parameter values of the RB elements, $\vec{\theta}_i^{\text{MB}}$, are stored. \item Using the multibanded parameter values $\vec{\theta}_i^{\text{MB}}$, the RB is reconstructed using the full frequency array, and standard ROQ construction continues. \end{enumerate}
+\begin{enumerate} \item The first stage generates the multibanded frequency array.
+A key detail is that the same multibanded array must be used for all waveforms across the desired parameter range for which the ROQs will be built.
+The chosen multibands must be flexible enough to cover this space, whilst still minimizing the number of sampling points.
+As mentioned in Sect. \ref{sec:2.3}, bands in the from of Eq. \ref{eq:mb} were found to meet both these requirements. \item The next step is to generate the training dataset as usual.
+Each data point consists of a set of parameter values, $\vec{\theta}_i$, which represent a waveform found within the desired parameter range. \item The PyROQ reduced basis search algorithm, as found in \citep{PyROQ}, is performed.
+The key difference is that the training waveforms are evaluated using the multibanded frequency array.
+The parameter values of the RB elements, $\vec{\theta}_i^{\text{MB}}$, are stored. \item Using the multibanded parameter values $\vec{\theta}_i^{\text{MB}}$, the RB is reconstructed using the full frequency array, and standard PyROQ construction continues until completion. \end{enumerate}